aishwarya1712/markdown-datasheet-for-datasets/DATASHEET.md

 	type
 	ultimate_parent

-These are over 200 possible labels in the Person Dataset.
+These are over 200 possible labels[6] in the Person Dataset.
 Here are some of the top labels:

 	birth_date
 	education